TheWonderApps/WebLocatorHubPrivacyPolicy/README.md

 ### 4.1 Required Permissions

-WebLocatorHub requests the following permissions for core functionality:
+WebElement Inspector requests the following permissions for core functionality:

 - **activeTab:** Access the currently active tab to inspect DOM elements when you explicitly activate the extension
 - **storage:** Store your settings and preferences locally in your browser